Unpacking Security Scanners for GitHub Actions Workflows: Related work

 With the rise of supply-chain attacks, recent work focuses on CI workflow security.
 Pan and colleagues \cite{pan24} highlight unpinned dependencies and command injection as critical vulnerabilities in GitHub Actions.
-Koishybayev et al. \cite{igibek2022characterizing} analyzed 447K workflows, finding 99.8\% ran with excessive privileges, could be triggered by untrusted pull requests, and most of them used third-party actions with potential issues.
+Koishybayev \etal \cite{igibek2022characterizing} analyzed 447K workflows, finding 99.8\% ran with excessive privileges, could be triggered by untrusted pull requests, and most of them used third-party actions with potential issues.
 Other CI platforms show isolation and privilege weaknesses \cite{gu2023intrusion}; cache abuse enables data exfiltration and artifact poisoning \cite{gu2024haste}; and vulnerable or malicious plugins threaten pipeline integrity \cite{li2024understanding}.
 Guidance recommends pinning versions, minimal permissions, author verification, and secret scanning \cite{delicheh2024securityissues}.
-Secret-scanning tools have been comparatively evaluated \cite{basak2023comparative}.
-We contribute to this body of knowledge, bridging the gap between the engineering and the security of \ghaworkflows, with the first systematic comparison state-of-the-art security scanners and a consolidated taxonomy of workflow security weaknesses.

-A final cluster targets automated detection and prevention. \cite{muralee2023argus} introduced static taint analysis for GitHub Actions workflows to trace untrusted inputs and catch command-injection paths pre-execution.
-Rule-based scanners \cite{bendetti2022assessment} encode vulnerability and misconfiguration checks, finding thousands of issues even in small samples.
-Reusable actions often ship weaknesses (outdated dependencies with CVEs or overly broad permissions) that propagate to consumers \cite{koishybayev2024quantifying}.
-Progress measurements show partial but incomplete adoption of recommended practices \cite{huang2025revisiting}.
-Rather than proposing a new technique, we survey existing scanners and compare their coverage against our taxonomy and real-world dataset to reveal remaining gaps.
+Basak et al. \cite{basak2023comparative} compare secret detection scanners and report meaningful differences in what they detect and how consistently they flag leaks, which affects the practical protection secret scanning provides in CI/CD.
+We contribute to this area with the first systematic differential analysis of state-of-the-art security scanners for \ghaworkflows.